Avocation » Next » »

 Avocation vs. Vocation

-Avocation is also known as ones “Calling”.
+Avocation is also known as ones “Calling.”
 We all deal with the realities of vocation in one way or another, but that is not the same thing.
-Your vocation is just gainful work you do, because someone employs you to do it, and can be completely arbitrary.
+Your vocation is just gainful work you do because someone employs you to do it, and it can be completely arbitrary.
 Avocation is what you will do from your core.
-It just rises from your being, and you do it no matter what practical thing you would do, and you do it even if you don’t mean to.
-Your avocation is something you do even without “thinking”.
+It just rises from your being, and you do it no matter what practical thing you would do.
+You do it even if you don’t mean to.
+Your avocation is something you do even without “thinking.”

 It sounds like we’re not so lost on our purpose as people seem to be?
 No, the error is not being lost.
 The error is what in Hindu mysticism they call misidentification.